-Leverage Technology to Fill Workforce Gaps
+Leverage Technology to Fill Workforce Gaps, Increase Business Capacity, and create good Paying Jobs

 Technology can help fill workforce gaps by automating repetitive tasks, increasing productivity, and enabling the efficient use of resources.
-Automation and artificial intelligence can handle routine and manual tasks, allowing employees to focus on other complex and value-added work.
-Technology can bridge workforce gaps and reduce the number of low-wage and low-skilled jobs needed, which cannot provide living wages.
+Automation and artificial intelligence can handle routine and manual tasks, allowing employees to focus on complex and value-added work.
+Technology can bridge workforce gaps and reduce the number of low-wage and low-skilled jobs needed that cannot provide living wages.